Introduction - the golden copy concept

 15. Moving a Library Volume to another Volume

-If you want to move the entire or partial contents of one Volume into another (the Organize function currently only works within a Volume), you will need to download and re-upload the files.
+If you want to move the entire or partial contents of one Volume into another, you will need to download and re-upload the files.
 Please note that you will also need to be the Librarian of the target Volume to be able to upload files to it.
 The following steps outline how to do this:

 1. Navigate to the Library Volume that currently has the content.

-3. Click Download in the Action Bar.
+3. Access any checked item's action menu and select Download.
 The contents will be downloaded in a compressed zip file labelled 'libraryDownload.zip'.

-7. If you want, you can remove the content from the original Volume by selecting them and clicking Manage > Remove in the Action Bar.
+7. If you choose, you can now remove the content from the original Volume by selecting them and clicking Remove from the action menu.

 16. Editing thumbnails